 Verdict: Draw.
 If you're looking to save money, the Emma Original is the cheapest mattress produced by either brand at current prices.
 That said, when it comes to the hybrid models, the standard Simba Hybrid is slightly cheaper than the Emma Premium.

-Emma vs Simba: which mattress brand is better?
+Emma vs Simba: Verdict

 On paper, there's little to separate these two brands, but if you were to push us for our preference, we'd probably say Simba.
 This brand has superior cooling tech and is typically a little firmer, which suits our personal tastes.
 If you seek a high-end hybrid mattress, then Simba’s top two models are the more luxurious than you'll find at Emma, although they’re suitably more expensive too.